 Step 2: Implement with Performance in Mind

 Modern AI model integration requires thinking about performance from day one.
-According to SigNoz's performance analysis, API latency under 100ms is considered good for real-time applications.
-Utilize FAL's synchronous and queue APIs to optimize for your specific use case.
+API latency under 100ms is considered a benchmark for real-time applications.
+Utilize fal's synchronous and queue APIs to optimize for your specific use case.

 Step 3: Design for Iteration